zainaliqureshi174/Typhoon_Website_Data_Scraping/README.md

 # Web Scraping Project for Extracting Structured HTML Content
 ## Project Description
 This project involves web scraping specific content from webpages.
-The task was to extract HTML elements like <h1>, <h2>, <h3>, <p>, and <ul> from a list of URLs stored in a CSV file and save the extracted structured content into a new CSV file.
+The task was to extract HTML elements like h1, h2, h3, p, and ul from a list of URLs stored in a CSV file and save the extracted structured content into a new CSV file.
 The scraped data is formatted to preserve the hierarchical structure of headers and lists from the source web pages.

 ## Technologies Used:
 Python: Used as the main programming language for scripting.